sipb/hydrant/README.md

 To update the backend, `cd scrapers` then run `python update.py`.

+Make sure to update the backend before you run the frontend for the first time.

 ### Changing semesters

 Let's say you're updating from e.g. Spring 2023 to Fall 2023.